Tom-Brd/Secret-Santa/README.md

 ## Setup
 1. Clone the repo
 2. Create your list of participants in the `participants.txt` file (follow the example format in the file)
-3. In the `.env` file, add your email address and password (see below for more details)
+3. In the `.env` file, replace the `!CHANGE_ME!` with your email address and password

 ## How to get your email password
 You will need to create an app password for your email account.